melkamu12/Portfolio-DesktopVersionM/README.md

 - write cascide style sheet
 - include image of social network icon
-- writing javascript
-- working with accordian
+- Adding contact form
+- applying desktop adaptability with out affect your mobile version.
+- adaptation the media query with 768px above and bellow.
+- adding the work list

 ## 💻 Getting Started <a name="getting-started"></a>